What is ICF ACC Certification?

 By: Corry Robertson, PCC

-Looking for information on ICF credentialing, including the ACC designation (Associate Certified Coach)?
+If you are looking for information on ICF credentialing, including the ACC designation (Associate Certified Coach)?
 Well, you’ve come to the right place!
-This article will outline everything you need to know to pursue certification with an accredited training program and then credentialing with the International Coaching Federation, or ICF.

 What is an ICF ACC Certification?

-ACC, or Associate Certified Coach, is a credential offered by the International Coach Federation, or ICF.
+ACC, or Associate Certified Coach, is a credential offered by the International Coaching Federation, or ICF.
 The ICF offers 3 levels of credentialing, and the ACC (Associate Certified Coach) is the first level, followed by the PCC (Professional Certified Coach) and then the MCC (Master Certified Coach).

 What is a coaching credential?